Entries for 2024 are now closed. Good luck to all who have entered!

 12. Outstanding Overseas Initiative

-This award recognises a company, organisation or individual operating outside of the UK, that runs an outstanding initiative that tackles any aspect of economic crime in any country other than the UK.
+This award recognises a company, organisation or individual that operates an outstanding initiative that tackles any aspect of economic crime operating outside of the UK.
+The nominee can be based anywhere, the initiative itself must have an impact outside the UK.

 There are a broad range of initiatives which can be considered for this award but what they share is an exclusive focus on successfully tackling some aspect of economic crime.
 This could involve reducing its incidence and/or its impact (this may include raising awareness and/or generating better intelligence/information for an improved response).
 It may involve achieving efficiencies, for example improving results more economically or by otherwise adding value.